imjoy-team/ImJoy/web/public/docs/user_manual.md

 ### Can't connect to plugin engine run on a remote computer

-First, you needs to make sure the other computer with plugin engine can be accessed from your current network and not blocked by a firewall for example.
+First, you needs to make sure the other computer with plugin engine can be accessed from your current network and is no blocked, e.g. by a firewall.

 Second, currently you can't use ImJoy.io loaded with `https` with the Plugin Engine, because modern browsers do not allow you to make a insecured connection within a SSL secured website.
 So, you will have to switch to the offline version.

 Currently, the recommended way to use ImJoy on a remote computer:
- 1. login the remote server with SSH, start the plugin engine with `python -m imjoy --serve --host=0.0.0.0`.
+ 1. Login the remote server with SSH, start the plugin engine with `python -m imjoy --serve --host=0.0.0.0`.
 The plugin engine will download a copy of ImJoy app and serve it through `http://YOUR_REMOTE_IP:8080`.
     In the meantime, it will give your a **connection token**, copy it from the terminal and you will need it in the next step.

- 2. use your web browser to access `http://YOUR_REMOTE_IP:8080` (instead of `https://imjoy.io` ), then you can connect to the plugin engine by using `http://YOUR_REMOTE_IP:8080` as host and the **connection token** you get when you start the engine.
+ 2. Use your web browser to access `http://YOUR_REMOTE_IP:8080` (instead of `https://imjoy.io` ), then you can connect to the plugin engine by using `http://YOUR_REMOTE_IP:8080` as host and the **connection token** you get when you start the engine.

 Also notice that, the ImJoy web app served from your plugin engine are completely isolated from the one from https://imjoy.io, meaning that the installed plugins, data are not shared.